 1. Cover the basics

 Creating the right ambiance at a musical event is about more than lasers and special effects.
 You also need to create a general glowing ambiance to act as a backdrop and to allow punters to see clearly.
+Be sure to check out all of the audiovisual equipment at melbourne av hire before planning your concert.
 LED light towers are going to be your best friends in this endeavor.
 They offer a wide range of color options while also being reliable and virtually unbreakable.
 They also radiate very little heat, which is a big bonus when it comes to stage lighting.

 2. Assess everything from the audience’s POV